 Because the driver was never served with the suit papers, he declined to submit himself to discovery.
 As a result, the Court issued sanctions against the driver, consisting of summary judgment against him.
 The Court then granted summary judgment against the trucking company based on its vicarious liability for its driver, leaving no way for the trucking company to defend itself. (para 11-13)

-3. Bradley vs Laura Bishop, M.D. - Richard Glassman commits legal malpractice during trial and loses case on appeal.
+3. Bradley vs Laura Bishop, M.D. - Richard Glassman commits legal malpractice when he loses case on appeal.

 Here Richard Glassman lost a medical malpractice case at trial.
 (He has lost every medical malpractice case he has ever tried - making him 0-13.)